-Work is underway to remove the dangerous and congested level crossing at Kororoit Creek Road in Williamstown North.
+Major works have been completed to remove the dangerous and congested level crossing at Kororoit Creek Road in Williamstown North.

 Kororoit Creek Road is used by 22,000 vehicles each day and is part of VicRoads’ Principal Freight Network.
-It is a key transport corridor that connects the Williamstown North industrial precinct, nearby ports, and residential areas to the Princes Freeway.
+It is a key transport corridor that connects the Williamstown North industrial precinct, nearby ports and residential areas to the Princes Freeway.

-Continued construction works at Kororoit Creek Road
+Early end to major works at Kororoit Creek Road

 Receive emails on the progress of the Level Crossing Removal Project